 The ritualistic process sees the products (which they refer to as “medicine”) made according to the moon cycle, where each two-week production run is started with the new moon and completed when the full moon appears in the night’s sky.

 From Amsterdam to America

 The knowledge and care with which they operate their burgeoning small business has brought them the platitudes and respect of both amateur and professional potrepreneurs.

 Yet for Sister Kate, cannabis wasn’t given much consideration until she started experiencing symptoms of menopause while living in Amsterdam (where marijuana is decriminalized).
-She sought medical help and was surprised to be told by her physician that she should cut out alcohol and caffeine and instead smoke weed.
-And she did, finding that her insomnia and night sweats significantly decreased as a result.
+She sought medical help and claims was surprised to be told by her physician that she should cut out alcohol and caffeine and instead smoke weed.
+And she did, stating that her insomnia and night sweats significantly decreased as a result.

 Upon returning to the United States from the Netherlands she began campaigning for legalization and started a cannabis growing operation with her brother, with a brief involvement in the Occupy movement thrown in for good measure.